Rosina Randafiarison

 Rosina Randafiarison (born 29 December 1999) is a weightlifter from Madagascar.
-She won gold medals at the 5th International Solidarity Championships in 2018, the 2019 African Weightlifting Championships, the 2019 African Games and the 2019 African Junior Championships.
+She is the silver medalist of 2023 World Championships and the first ever world medalist in any Olympic sport from Madagascar.

+Career

+Randafiarison took up weightlifting at the age of 15 in her home town of Majunga.
+Her father encouraged her to start training at a local gym.
+Later, she moved to Antananarivo for training.

 Her snatch and total lifts at the 2019 African Championship were recognised as Junior Women's African Records.

 The last opportunity for Madagascar to ensure the qualification of its weightlifters for the Tokyo Olympics was at the African Championship Zone 3 (South Zone for juniors) event in November 2019.
-Jean Alex Harinelina Randriamanarivo, the President of the Madagascan weightlifting Federation (Fédération Malgache d’Haltérophilie, de musculation et culturisme) identified Randafiarison as a key part of the team.
+Jean Alex Harinelina Randriamanarivo, the president of the Madagascan weightlifting federation (Fédération Malgache d'Haltérophilie, de musculation et culturisme), identified Randafiarison as a key part of the team.
 At the 2019 African Games, Randafiarison won the gold.

-Randafiarison won a total of 16 continental and regional gold medals in 2019.
+She won a total of 16 continental and regional gold medals in 2019.